zyzek/LEAPs/content/leaps/leap-5.md

 Liquidity sourcing and possible rewards will be discussed by the Council prior to market launch.

 #### 2. Options Quoted
-Options will be listed with 7, 14, 21 and 28 from launch expiries.
+Options will be listed with 7, 14, 21 and 28 day from launch expiries.
 ### Test Cases
 <!--Test cases for an implementation are mandatory for LEAPs but can be included with the implementation..-->
 Test cases are included with the implementation and are available [here](https://github.com/lyra-finance/lyra-protocol/tree/master/test)